# #

 - Held the main positions in the State, the Church and especially the army.

-- Were exempt from most taxes.
+- Were exempted from most taxes.

-- Controlled sales taxes and tolls.
+- Controlled sales taxes and tolls as gifts from the king.

 - Had identifying liveries for the servants, a coat of arms, often a name whose prefix "de" indicated nobility, a reserved pew at church.